zextras/carbonio-mailbox/README.md

 ## Adding an attribute to LDAP
 - add the attribute definition in [attrs.xml](store/src/main/resources/conf/attrs/attrs.xml)
-- generate attributes and rights by running `mvn antrun:run@generate-zattr-rights`
+- generate rights by running `mvn antrun:run@generate-rights`
 - add the migration files by following the instructions in [updates](store/ldap/src/updates/attrs/ReadMe.md)
 - update the tests in AttributeManagerTest.java that check on the attributes count number
-## Generating Rights and ZAttr classes
+## Generating Rights
-Whenever you make changes to [attrs.xml](store/src/main/resources/conf/attrs/attrs.xml) you can generate rights and ZAttr* classes by running:
+Whenever you make changes to [attrs.xml](store/src/main/resources/conf/attrs/attrs.xml) you can generate rights by running:
-> mvn antrun:run@generate-zattr-rights
+> mvn antrun:run@generate-rights

 ## Generating SOAP DOCS
 > mvn antrun:run@generate-soap-docs